Mapusa Friday Market

 The market is in Bicholim very near to the bus stand of Mapusa.
-This bus stand is well linked with neighboring states and rest of Goa as well.
+This bus stand is well linked with neighboring states and the rest of Goa as well.
 And you would not feel any hassle to carry your bought materials home as the local taxi and auto stand is situated in close proximity.

 Trading in Mapusa Market

 You can feel the real essence of the small state in this market.
-It is a mixture of colorful products and noise of the customers and vendors exchanging materials.
-Items are sold by Goa vendors who all come from the surrounding villages for selling different kind of items grown or manufactured by them.
+It is a mixture of colorful products and the noise of the customers and vendors exchanging materials.
+Items are sold by Goa vendors who all come from the surrounding villages for selling different kinds of items grown or manufactured by them.
 Types of materials found in the market are as follows: